 Sue: I know, but everything seems to go against him.
-You have to feel a little pity for him.
+You have to feel a little pity.

 Unfortunately, the final showdown fails to impress Sue.
-For every disintegrating chair (“That was clever”), there’s a scene of Leela firing a gun into the floor (“Leela would never do that”).
-The frown is definitely back.
+For every disintegrating chair (“That was clever”), there’s Leela firing a gun into the floor (“Leela would never do that”).

 Sue: That was frustrating.
 The ending was rushed.
 It wasn’t the script’s fault, though.
 It was the execution.